manuel-fischer/LAB/setup-dev.md

 # 5. Install and build LAB
 1. Clone [manuel-fischer/LAB](https://github.com/manuel-fischer/LAB)
-2. Use Code::Blocks to build and run LAB: open `Laboratory.cbp` with Code::Blocks
+2. Use CodeBlocks to build and run LAB: open `Laboratory.cbp` with CodeBlocks
-3. In Code::Blocks press [F9] to build and run
+3. In CodeBlocks press [F9] to build and run